sanand0/forms/README.md

    These are the only two types currently supported.
 - `form`: required.
 Name of the form to display data from.
 This should match a `form` name
 - `filter`: optional.
 A Javascript expression that defines which documents should be shown. e.g. `status != "Approved"`
+- `limit`: optional.
+The maximum number of documents to show on a single page
 - `fields`: required.
 A list of fields.
 Fields can have:
     - `name`: required.
 The field name.
 Should match a field name in the form specified
     - `label`: required.
 The display name.
 Any text is fine.